Jeffrey Williams (astronaut): Expedition 47/48

 Williams returned to space station in 2016 as part of Expedition 47/48.
 Upon the departure of Soyuz TMA-19M he became commander of Expedition 48.
 Williams was returned to Earth safely on 6 September 2016.

-On Expedition 47, Williams surpassed Scott Kelly's record of 520 cumulative days in space which was set when he returned from space on March 1, 2016; Williams beat this record with 534 cumulative days.
+On Expedition 47, Williams surpassed Scott Kelly's record of 520 cumulative days in space, which was set when he returned from space on March 1, 2016; Williams beat this record with 534 cumulative days.

+Williams retired from NASA on January 14, 2024 after more than 27 years of service at the agency.

 Personal life

 Williams is a committed Christian.
 Following his return from the Expedition 21 mission, he wrote the book The Work of His Hands: A View Of God's Creation From Space about his experience in space.
 The book reflects in Williams words the "vivid lessons about the meticulous goodness of divine providence, God's care for His creation, and His wisdom in ordering the universe".

 He is married to Anne-Marie Williams.